- Roskilde University; University of Copenhagen

 - "An Existential-Phenomenological Study of Artistic Creativity"

-Bjarne Sode Funch is Associate Professor in psychological aesthetics at the Roskilde University, Denmark.
+Bjarne Sode Funch is Associate Professor in psychological aesthetics at the Roskilde University and the University of Copenhagen, Denmark.
+He is also Senior Researcher at the Esbjerg Art Museum.
 His scholarly interests are in the areas of psychological aesthetics, phenomenology, and existential psychology.
 Much of his research is dedicated to the curatorial and educational programs at art museums.

 His book The Psychology of Art Appreciation (1997) is not only one of the most comprehensive reviews of how different schools of psychological thought have concerned themselves with the topic of art since the time of Gustav T. Fechner’s epoch-making approach to formal beauty in the 19th century until recent works by Mihaly Csikszentmihalyi, it also offers a new existential-phenomenological theory of art appreciation.
 It is suggested that an aesthetic experience as a transcendent phenomenon provides an emotion with a distinct form, and it is concluded that art is a supreme option for constituting fleeting emotions caused by previous or current existential circumstances.
 This emotional constitution contributes to existential well-being.